-On a local level, the adequacy of a road system can also be measured by analyzing both the amount of traffic it carries relative to its "design capacity," and by the amount of congestion occurring at intersections.
+On a local level, tThe adequacy of a road system can also be be generally measured by analyzing both the amount of traffic it carries relative to its "design"

+capacity," and by the amount of congestion occurring at intersections.
 Design capacity is determined by the number and width of lanes, the availability of parking, the number of driveways and spacing of intersections.
-This General Plan establishes a means of evaluating the adequacy of the roadway network by analyzing the level of congestion occurring at intersections.
+The primary means of evaluating the adequacy of the roadway network used in this This General Plan establishes a means of evaluating the adequacy of the roadway network by analyzing the level of congestion occurring at intersections.